This is the second section of a three part series

 avoid, intake of insults to your well-being, such as:

-- Most processed foods, and many foods labeled as all natural.
+- Most processed foods, including many foods labeled as natural or all

+natural.
 Why?

-Because altering and tinkering with natural foods always makes them less
+Because altering and tinkering with natural foods always

-healthy for you, and in many cases, downright toxic.
-The natural food label
+makes them less healthy for you, and in many cases, downright toxic.

 Read the ingredients labels on packages to learn what is in the product in